cpoohee/NeuralPluginTemplate/README.md

 # NeuralPluginTemplate
 An audio plugin template based on JUCE to load an ONNX AI model.
 - it uses the dynamic lib of ONNX runtime compliled for MACOS.
-- the current Projucer is aimed to deploy for MAC OS only.
+- the current Projucer is aimed to deploy AU and VST3 for MAC OS only.

 The current controls include the input/output gain and mix level, and also a phase flip check box.